gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 #### Install Xcode Command Line Tools:

 1. Open your Terminal.
-2. Install Xcode Command line tools by running `xcode-select --install`.
+2. Install Xcode Command line tools by running `Xcode-select --install`.
    - If that fails, download it [directly from Apple's site](https://developer.apple.com/download/more/), after signing-in with an Apple developer account
 3. After being prompted to start the installation, you'll be prompted again to accept a software license for the tools to download.